YJRenK9/MC-Code-Gallery/README.md

   1. create a ```<h1>``` tag that displays "Welcome to the Minecraft Code Gallery!" (do not include double quotes)
   2. create a ```<h2>``` tag that displays "Game Rule Data Types"
-  3. create 2 ```<div>``` tags that have a class called centerElements
-  4. create 2 img tags inside of the first div tag
+  4. create 2 img tags
       + The first image should be superflat.webp
       + The second image should be SuperFLatGlitch.png
-      + Both images have a class called changeImageSize
   5. Create a ```<pre>``` tag that has an id called booleans1
-      + this pre tag is in the second div tag
-  6. create 2 more ```<div>``` tags that have a class called centerElements
-  7. create 2 more img tags inside of the third div tag
+  6. create 2 more img tags
       + The third image should be keptInventory.webp
       + The fourth image should be didNotKeepInventory.webp
-      + Both images have a class called changeImageSize
-  8. Create a ```<pre>``` tag that has an id called booleans2
+  7. Create a ```<pre>``` tag that has an id called booleans2
-      + this pre tag is in the fourth div tag
-  9. create an ```<a>``` tag that displays "Overworld Layers"
+  8. create an ```<a>``` tag that displays "Overworld Layers"
       + its href should be overworld_layers.html
-      + its class should be centerElement

-Completing Part2A means you have the images and text approximately positioned at the center of the webpage (except for the header 2).
+Completing Part2A means you have 4 images and two pre tags.
 Feel free to use <br> tags to properly format your webpage.

 ### Part 2B: 2nd HTML File (overworld_layers.html)

   1. create a h1 tag that displays "Overworld Layers"
-  2. create an img tag that has plans.jpg as its source
+  2. create an img tag that has plains.jpg as its source
-      + type in centerElement as its class
       + type in imageLayer as its id
   3. create a ```<h3>``` tag that displays "Click on the arrow buttons to ascend or descend certain layers"
-      + the class should be centerElements to position the header 3 at the center
   4. create a h1 tag that displays "y = 5"
       + type in getVerticalPosition as its id
   5. create a h2 tag that displays "Layer: Plains"
       + type in layerName as its id
-      + type in centerElements as its class
-  6. create a div tag that has centerElements as its class
-      + 2 img tags should be inside of this tag
+  6. create 2 img tags
       + the first image should be Left_Arrow.png and descend as its id
       + the second image should be Right_Arrow.png and ascend as its id
   7. create an ```<a>``` tag that displays "MC Data Types"
       + its href should be index.html
-      + its class should be centerElement

 ### Part 3A: 1st JavaScript File (variables.js)